arfaram/arfaram.github.io/slides/ezplatform_v2.2/index.md

 - Better usability and comfort for editors
 - Create content “on the fly” when adding a block to a page
 - Better managing versions, translations and draft conflicts
+- Floating toolbar of the Blocks
+- Publish later & Send for Review like any content
 - Use the `Page` FieldType with any other ContentType
 	- Allow different field definitions for pages on different sites
 - Extending using the power and simplicity of Symfony Forms and TWIG template.